green-party-dublin-central/nh-web/site/content/post/public-meeting-on-phoenix-park-transport-and-mobility-options-consultation.md

 ---
 title: Public meeting on Phoenix Park Transport and Mobility Options consultation
 date: 2021-01-11T20:43:49.682Z
-description: The Minister for the Office of Public Works published a report from a Steering Group set up to provide a range of options to address transport and mobility challenges in the Phoenix Park.
+description: The Minister for the Office of Public Works published a report today on Phoenix Park Transport and Mobility Options.
 We welcome a number of positive actions in the report's key recommendations.
 A public consultation phase will commence on the 29th January for six weeks with the aim of publishing a final report in April 2021.
 Sign up below for a public meeting on the 15th Feb to discuss the report, the options it contains and suggested feedback for the public consultation.
 image: img/phoenix-cars.jpg
 ---
 Sign up here to receive an invite to the online meeting on Monday 15th Feb 2021: [neasahourigan.com/pp](https://neasahourigan.com/pp)\